 Employee motivation is a key element in workplace productivity.
-Motivated employees often have the organisation’s interests in mind and deliver better results.
-Building morale among employees is often an effective way to increase motivation.
+If you’re tuned into the workplace, you will be able to notice when employees display symptoms of low morale.
+The best way to approach low morale employees is to embrace positive changes before it takes hold and frustrates other employees.
 While morale alone may not necessarily increase productivity, the things that good employers do to buoy morale, such as investing time and effort into understanding their employees and making sure they are engaged, will result in productivity returns.

 Here are five key ways to boost morale in an organisation:

 1. Define core values and stick to them

 Core organisational values help to define what is expected and respected within the organisation.
 Whatever these values may be, what matters most is that they are unwavering and clearly communicated.
 Putting these values into action will help employees and management become more closely aligned.